 Frequently Asked Questions

-Yes, the office is open when the university is open, even during semester breaks, with the exception of holidays.
-During the Summer and Fall 2021 semester, we plan on providing educational meetings via zoom or in-person for alcohol and drug violations, and in-person or zoom sessions for students self-referring through the Counseling and Mental Health Center.
+The office is open when the university is open, even during semester breaks, with the exception of holidays.
+The SURS office follows current TCU COVID safety protocol.
+The office is currently providing educational meetings via zoom or in-person for alcohol and drug violations, and both in-person or zoom sessions for students self-referring through the Counseling and Mental Health Center.

 The office has been reconfigured to provide “therapy suites” for students.
 These therapy suites will have Zoom and phone access to conduct remote education meetings as needed, and they are large enough to allow for social distancing in the event that an in-person assessment or session is needed.
 All therapy suites are cleaned and disinfected after each session.
 Students, faculty, staff, and guests are expected to follow TCU guidelines on wearing masks and social distancing.

 No, TCU provides all students a version of Zoom that’s compatible with the HIPPA secured version of Zoom used by the SURS staff.
 In addition, conducting remote services by phone is also an option.
 If students have a private and confidential space outside of the office, then they do not have to come into the office for their remote session.